NSDN/NyaSamaRailway/README.md

 NyaSama Railway Mod with Minecraft Forge

 ## Build
-You can use IntelliJ IDEA(recommend) or Visual Studio to build this project
+You can use IntelliJ IDEA to build this project

 Modelling with Techne